What is Lymphatic Drainage Massage?

 - Exercise in whatever way works for you, starting small and enjoying your exercise

-- Having good ‘sleep hygiene’ (what’s that? at least 7-8 hours every night)
+- Improve your ‘sleep hygiene’ (what’s that? at least 7-8 hours every night)

-- Having a good ‘rest hygiene’ (what’s that? nurturing activities that are restful and restorative)
+- Reward yourself with ‘rest hygiene’ (what’s that? nurturing activities that are restful and restorative)

 The Healing Practice